Vision Zero and Psychosocial Wellbeing

 Is wellbeing considered in procurement processes and design?

-• Frequency with which wellbeing considerations are included in investments in new IT solutions (e.g., requirements for complexity and learning of new processes).
+• Frequency of wellbeing considerations when investing in new IT solutions (e.g., requirements for complexity and learning of new processes).

 • Number of training programmes regarding the psychosocial working environment (such as stress prevention, guidelines for good behaviour, or policies on inappropriate conduct).